Bavarian Gender Equality Grant (BGF)

 - An interim report, if this is a follow-on application

 - Employment agreement or written proof of institutional affiliation or close connection with the LMU for the following periods: at least 6 months prior to the time of application submission up to the end of the grant period

-- Previous university degree certificates/transcripts (stipend for postdocs) and doctoral certificate (stipend for postdocs and habilitation stipend), written proof of being accepted (habilitation stipend) or written proof of habilitation (stipend for excellent graduate researchers)
+- Previous university degree certificates/transcripts (stipend for postdocs) and doctoral certificate (stipend for postdocs and habilitation stipend), written proof of being accepted for habilitation (habilitation stipend) or written proof of habilitation (stipend for excellent graduate researchers)